practicald2t/hackathon/README.md

 ### Task #3: Generate a weather forecast in the local language

+### Evaluation
+- human evaluation
+- automatic hallucination metrics
+- weathergov?

 ## Alternative Tasks

 ### Our World In Data

-The server [Our World In Data](https://ourworldindata.org/) provides open data in readable format on many interesting topics, including [climate change](https://ourworldindata.org/charts#climate-change), [COVID-19](https://ourworldindata.org/charts#covid-19), or [Annual scholarly publications on AI](https://ourworldindata.org/grapher/annual-scholarly-publications-on-artificial-intelligence).
+The server [Our World In Data](https://ourworldindata.org/) provides [open data](https://github.com/owid/owid-datasets/tree/master/datasets) in machine-readable format on many interesting topics, including [climate change](https://ourworldindata.org/charts#climate-change), [COVID-19](https://ourworldindata.org/charts#covid-19), or [Annual scholarly publications on AI](https://ourworldindata.org/grapher/annual-scholarly-publications-on-artificial-intelligence).

-You can download each data source underlying the chart in a readable CSV format.
+You can download each data source underlying the chart in a CSV format.

 The basic task is: "automatically generate a caption for the chart of your choice".